 He said most likely it occurred this time because some of the hospitals and other organizations affected may not have applied a patch that Microsoft released or they are using outdated operating systems no longer supported by the software giant.

 He added, “It is a horrible lesson about why using supported software, and keeping that software updated, is so important.”

 Awais Rashid, a professor of software engineering at Lancaster University, said “the key question” to consider is how an attack such as Friday’s could originate “from a noncritical system such as email” and then spread to other systems.

 “Our society increasingly relies on interconnected systems to deliver key services such as health,” he said.

 NHS Digital said it was working with the government’s National Cyber Security Centre, the Department of Health and NHS England to help the organizations affected “manage the incident swiftly and decisively.”
 It said the attack did not specifically target the NHS.

 Barts Health NHS Trust in London was “experiencing a major IT disruption and there are delays at all of our hospitals,” its website said.

 It had to cancel routine appointments and ambulances were being diverted to neighboring hospitals, Barts said.

 The problem also affected the switchboard at Newham University Hospital, Barts said.

 At St. Bartholomew’s Hospital in central London, Sean, who did not want to give his last name, said he noticed problems with the network as soon as he arrived.
 When he tried to access patient files on a computer, he couldn’t find them – even though he knew they were there.
-It appeared as if they had been deleted, he said.
+He told CNN it appeared as if they had been deleted.